praveennarasimmands/Firmware-Update-Version-Management-for-IoT-Devices-with-S3-Versioning/README.md

 ## **Connect on LinkedIn**

-For more details or to collaborate on this project, feel free to connect on LinkedIn:
 [<img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/praveennarasimman/)

+For more details or to collaborate on this project.